Aakash-Thakre/two-tier-app-deployment/README.md

    ```

-Before the deployment of the flask-app run kubectl get svc and copy the mysql cluster IP and paste in the flask-app-chart/values.yaml env varibale MYSQL_HOST so there is no crashback error`
+> Note: Before the deployment of the flask-app run kubectl get svc and copy the mysql cluster IP and paste in the flask-app-chart/values.yaml env varibale MYSQL_HOST so there is no crashback error`

 5. **Install flask-app-chart**
    ```bash